CodeHarborHub/codeharborhub.github.io/641-design-circular-deque.md

 ### Conclusion

-The $MyCircularDeque$ class effectively implements a circular deque using an array, allowing for efficient insertion and deletion operations at both the front and rear.
+The **MyCircularDeque** class effectively implements a circular deque using an array, allowing for efficient insertion and deletion operations at both the front and rear.
 The class maintains pointers for the front and rear of the deque and uses modular arithmetic to handle wrapping around the array.
 The isFull and isEmpty methods ensure correct operation and prevent overflow or underflow.
 The time complexity for each operation (insertFront, insertLast, deleteFront, deleteLast) is $O(1)$, making the operations highly efficient.
 The space complexity is $O(k)$, where $k$ is the size of the deque, due to the fixed-size array used for storage.